wkhere/stackless/Doc/library/wave.rst

 Wave_read Objects
 -----------------

-Wave_read objects, as returned by :func:`open`, have the following methods:
+Wave_read objects, as returned by :func:`.open`, have the following methods:

 .. method:: Wave_read.close()

-   Close the stream, and make the instance unusable.
+   Close the stream if it was opened by :mod:`wave`, and make the instance unusable.
 This is called automatically on object collection.

 .. method:: Wave_read.getnchannels()